 Investing in an energy efficient pool pump and filter.
 Your pump and filter shouldn’t be running 24/7.
 It is suggested that you only run your pump and filter for an average of 8 hours per day.
 That can fluctuate depending on the size of your pool.
 Spend the money to invest in a system that won’t run up your electric bill...or run away with your wallet.

 - Alternatively?
-Use a pool cover.
+Use a pool cover or retractable pool enclosure.
 It keeps debris out, warmth in, and slows down evaporation.
 Losing pool water can throw off the pH of your pool.
 We know this takes away a big part of the cleaning process, but let's be honest, it's not as pleasing to the eye as an uncovered aquamarine paradise.

 This list is by no means comprehensive, but just the quick hits of pool maintenance.
 There are a lot more deep internet holes of pool threads that you can fall into (see: Reddit) as you search for the perfect system that fits your lifestyle.